 "the sense that grows on us, in retrospect, that what has happened was actually inevitable--and the chief effect of creeping determinism, he points out, is that it turns unexpected events into expected events.
 As he writes, "The occurrence of an event increases its reconstructed probability and makes it less surprising than it would have been had the original probability been remembered."

+Should this house been a tip-off to what was coming?
+Should people who bought at the market peak have known better?
+Maybe, although Gladwell might not be so sure.
 Fortunately, the story of this house, unlike the country as a whole, has a happy ending.
 Earlier this year, work finally started, and a few weeks ago, a very, very large banner appeared on the side of the house.
 'Hood house prices are down slightly, but nowadays that's actually a major positive, and they will probably start to rise again soon.
 In the meantime, there is one less shell on Catharine Street, and at least a few more neighbors.
 In the end, 2301 may end up serving as a canary twice- once, to signal the start of the crash, and hopefully again, as the beginning of the way out.

 Edit: Thanks to LB and Jayfar, here is how the house looked in 2007, and back in 1960.
 And yes, the fake brick window thing is horribly ugly, but for this particular house I can't get too mad about it.